Scotland Loves Animation

 Scotland Loves Animation is a charity that promotes anime in Scotland.
 They hold an annual film festival called "Scotland Loves Anime" (often abbreviated to SLA) in October and work with other festivals to programme anime content into their schedules.
-It will celebrate its 13th festival in 2023, which is currently scheduled to take place between 3 and 5 November in Glasgow and 6 and 12 November in Edinburgh.
+It will celebrate its 15th festival in 2024, which will take place between 1 and 10 November 2024.

 In May 2020, Anime Limited launched a new online festival in partnership with Scotland Loves Animation, called Screen Anime.
 This service hosted 4 films and one TV series monthly.
 It was available in the UK and Ireland only.
 The service ended on 25 May 2021, as cinemas reopened in the UK.

 Background

 Scotland Loves Animation is a charity that promotes anime in Scotland, through hosting an annual film festival October and partnering with film festivals and other independent cinemas to screen anime-related content during the rest of the year.
 The festival was established in 2010 by Andrew Partridge, who later went on to start the Glasgow-based anime distributor Anime Limited.
 The main festival is based across of Scotland's two biggest cities: Glasgow and Edinburgh.

 They host Education Days that run as part of the festival where the public can meet industry professionals in a full day of talks, panel discussions, and workshops.
 Previous guests have included The Garden of Words director Makoto Shinkai and Promare director Hiroyuki Imaishi.
 The festival also regularly invites directors to host Q&A sessions after their films have been screened.
 Previous Q&A sessions have included Naoko Yamada after the European Premiere of K-On! the Movie and Tomoki Kyoda after the European Premiere of Eureka Seven: Hi-Evolution Movie 1.
 In addition to this, Jonathan Clements usually speaks before each film screening to share his insight about the director and films being shown.

 They have also screened films in partnership with other festivals such as the Glasgow Film Festival at the Glasgow Film Theatre and the Discovery Film Festival at the DCA.

-The Jury Award, called the Golden Partridge is named after Andrew Partridge, the founder of the festival.
+The festival has two awards, the jury award and the audience award, awarded to one of a selection of the festival's films that year.
+The jury award, often referred to as the Golden Partridge after festival director Andrew Partridge, involves a panel of judges who tend to see the films for the first time alongside the audience and, after seeing all the films in competition, debate privately and vote on which film to give the award to.
+The audience award as the name suggests involves audiences rating films after seeing them using an online form (earlier festivals utilised lollipop (popsicle) sticks being deposited in containers marked with the ratings on).
+These ratings are counted and averaged to identify the winner.